 Another way to decrease the chances of a body-jarring jump or knee-twisting direction change is to complete your toss first, and then allow your dog to retrieve their prize.
 This has the added benefit of training for impulse control as your dog waits at your side (the leash can be a helpful training tool as they cultivate their patience).
 After you’ve thrown the ball or frisbee and it has come to a complete stop/landing, your dog can run as fast as they like to pick it up and you won’t have to worry that they’ll need to stop short or make a sudden twist.

 Adding these habits into your playtime might seem a little like dampening your dog’s unbridled enthusiasm for fetch or frisbee.
-However, by paying attention to how your companion moves, playing it safe, and helping them protect their joints, you’re making sure that you’ll be tossing discs and balls together for years to come.
+However, it is very important to choose a safe dog exercise as well as one that is fun!
+By paying attention to how your companion moves, playing it safe, and helping them protect their joints, you’re making sure that you’ll be tossing discs and balls together for years to come.